lekhrajdinkar/02-spring/01_aws/03_database/01_RDS.md

 -`not built-in` scaling, but can manually create CW:alarm + ASG
 - ASG and CW alarm ( metric: conn count, cpu utilization, read traffic, etc)
 - or, manually edit and create read replication.
+- each Read Replicas add **new endpoints URL**, with their own DNS name :red_small_triangle:
+- usecase: analytics application

 #### **storage**
 - Enable/Disable from console.
 - good for unpredictable workloads